6 Areas Where Employees Should Have Cyber Awareness Training

 1. Password Management

 Teaching employees about strong password management is one of the most crucial steps in securing a business’s digital assets.
-Employees should be trained on how to create strong, unique passwords and the importance of avoiding password reuse.
-They should also be taught about the dangers of writing down passwords or storing them in plain text files.
+Train employees on creating strong, unique passwords and emphasize the importance of avoiding password reuse.
+We also recommend teaching them about the dangers of writing down passwords or storing them in plain text files. .
 Employees should use password managers, like LastPass to generate and securely store their passwords.

 2. Phishing Awareness

 Phishing attacks are a common method used by cybercriminals to steal sensitive information and compromise systems.
-Employees should be trained on how to recognize phishing emails, text messages, and social engineering attacks, and how to avoid falling victim to these attacks.
+Employees should be trained on how to recognize phishing emails, text messages, and other social engineering attacks to avoid falling victim to these attacks.
 This should include learning how to identify suspicious emails, avoiding clicking on unfamiliar links, and reporting suspected phishing attempts.
-Impersonation of clients and suppliers, imposters posing as company employees, law enforcement or trusted institutions, and fraudulent documentation (including look-alike websites, email addresses and bank information) are all to be guarded against.
+Guard against impersonation of clients and suppliers, imposters posing as company employees, law enforcement, or trusted institutions, and fraudulent documentation, including look-alike websites, email addresses, and bank information.

 3. Social Media and Web Safety

 Social media use has become widespread in the workplace, and it is essential for employees to be trained on the potential risks associated with using social media.
 This includes the dangers of sharing sensitive information on social media platforms and connecting with unknown individuals.
-Employees should be taught about the importance of maintaining privacy settings, avoiding oversharing, and using strong passwords for their social media accounts.
-Be aware that any social media posting that can be connected to an individual can be connected to the company as well.
+Teach employees about the importance of maintaining privacy settings, avoiding oversharing, and using strong passwords for their social media accounts.
+Be aware that any social media posting that can be connected to an individual can also be linked to the company.

-Policies should be established and communicated about acceptable web use practices, and how to recognize and avoid malicious websites, including imposter sites, downloading software or drivers from unauthorized or lookalike locations, and popup ‘ads’ or alerts in browsers.
+Establish and communicate policies about acceptable web use practices to educate employees on how to recognize and avoid malicious websites, including imposter sites, downloading software or drivers from unauthorized or lookalike locations, and popup ‘ads’ or alert browsers.

 4. Mobile Device Security

 The use of mobile devices in the workplace has increased significantly, and employees must be trained on how to secure these devices.
 This includes locking screens with strong passwords, installing security software, and avoiding public Wi-Fi networks.
 It may include a policy of company-owned-only phones and tablets.
-Employees should also be trained on how to securely store and manage sensitive information on their mobile devices.
+We also recommend training employees on securely storing and managing sensitive information on their mobile devices.

 5. Data Handling

 Proper data handling is critical to maintaining the security of sensitive information.
-Employees should be trained on the importance of protecting confidential data from unauthorized access and how to implement secure file-sharing protocols.
-Staff should also be trained on the proper disposal of sensitive information and the use of encryption to secure data in transit and at rest.
+Train employees on the importance of protecting confidential from unauthorized access and how to implement secure file-sharing protocols.
+Also, train staff on properly disposing of sensitive information and using encryption to secure data in transit and at rest.

 6. Incident Response

 It’s essential for employees to understand the importance of reporting any suspected security incidents immediately.
-Staff should be trained on the procedures for reporting incidents, including who to contact, what information to provide, and the importance of preserving evidence.
+Train staff on the procedures for reporting incidents including identifying who to contact, specifying the information to provide, and emphasizing the importance of preserving evidence.

-In addition, employees should be made aware of the potential consequences of not reporting incidents promptly and the importance of cooperating with any investigations.
+Additionally, make employees aware of the potential consequences of not promptly reporting incidents and emphasize the importance of cooperating with any investigations.
 Having a clear incident response plan in place and regularly training employees on its details can greatly enhance a company’s ability to respond quickly and effectively in the event of a security breach.

 Reporting 10 suspected incidents of attack that turn out to be nothing, is preferable to NOT reporting the one incident that creates a cyber breach of the company.